lars-t-hansen/moz-sandbox/swat/MANUAL.md

     Top-level names must all be distinct: there is a single name space.

-    TODO: As noted later, virtuals and classes cannot currently be imported or exported.
+    TODO: As noted later, virtuals cannot be imported and classes currently cannot be imported or exported.

 Global     ::= (Global-Kwd Id Type Global-Init) Global-Kwd ::= defvar | defvar+ | defvar- | defconst | defconst+ | defconst-